 The sad fact is that most of our alien-visit movies get it wrong.
 Aliens don’t want to conquer us or go to war with us.
 They’re explorers, academicians, voyeurs.
 Vacationers looking for a good time.
 Workaholics on a psychiatrically prescribed break from whatever grind they’re escaping from.

 Some are stand-up comedians looking for material.

-A recent top-secret survey of visiting aliens tells us that 98% of visiting-alien-species outgrew war-like behavior thousands of years ago.
-They prefer to explore the universe and indulge in a bag of corn chips while binge-watching Deep Space Nine… to gorge on pleasure and science… to explore art and literature from many cultures, including from cultures that went on to destroy themselves through war or by accident, as Norva has predicted for us.
+Norva said that a recent survey of visiting aliens revealed that 98% of space-traveling-species outgrew war-like behavior thousands of years ago.
+They prefer to explore the universe and indulge in a bag of corn chips while binge-watching Deep Space Nine… to gorge on pleasure and science… to explore art and literature from many cultures, particularly from cultures that went on to destroy themselves through war or by accident, as Norva has predicted for us.
 (That’s why they’re so interested in our planet.
 They think we’ll be gone within 100 years, or full-time swimmers.)

 And, for the record, I disagree with Norva’s 100-year prediction.
 I give us at least 200 more years… though I do think it is in our nature to destroy ourselves.
 But what do I know?
 I was surprised when Donald Trump was elected in 2016.
 Norva said they saw it coming over 100 years ago.
 “It was bubbling just under the surface,” he said.

 Since most of us humans are functionally unaware of our impending doom, why wouldn’t they warn us?
 What’s the point of just watching us destroy ourselves without trying to help us overcome our Trumps and Putins?